unoplatform/uno/doc/articles/getting-started-tutorial-2.md

         }
         IssueTypeIndicator.Background = new SolidColorBrush(color);
     }
+    ```

+    You may need to add missing namespace `usings`, eg the `Windows.UI` namespace for the `Colors` class.
+Don't worry if `IssueTypeBox` and `IssueTypeIndicator` are marked red - these properties will be created from the XAML when the project builds.

+1. Finally, let's add a method to do the `DateTimeOffset` conversion using `x:Bind` functions binding:
+    ```csharp
     // Provides the conversion for dates in the XAML through x:Bind public string FormatDate(string header, DateTimeOffset? dateTime)
         => $"{header} {dateTime:MMM dd, yyyy hh:mm tt}";
     ```

-    You may need to add missing namespace `usings`, eg the `Windows.UI` namespace for the `Colors` class.
-Don't worry if `IssueTypeBox` and `IssueTypeIndicator` are marked red - these properties will be created from the XAML when the project builds.

 1. Build and run the project on each platform.
 When launching the WASM head, use 'Start without debugging' (`Ctrl+F5`).